lvgl/lv_port_linux/boards/f-and-s_picocoremx93/README.md

 There are releases with build artifacts maintained in this repo on GitHub.
-You can skip building everything with Yocto and simply download the release artifacts where were created ahead of time and can be reproduced.
+You can skip building everything with Yocto and simply download the release artifacts which were created ahead of time and can be reproduced.

 The artifacts in the release are: